RFullum/DirtyLittleBassSynth/README.md

 ### Filter ADSR

 ADSR works just like you'd expect: Attack time, Decay time, Sustain frequency, Release time.
 Two rotary knobs control how much the ADSR is sent to the Cutoff Frequency, and Resonance amount.

 ### Filter LFO

 LFO Shape morphs three shapes via horizontal slider below the visualizer: Sine wave, Square wave, Sawtooth wave.
-The Frequncy vertical slider controls the speed of the LFO.
+The Frequency vertical slider controls the speed of the LFO.
 The To Cutoff vertical slider controls how much the LFO affects the Filter Cutoff.